 How Much Caffeine Is In Espresso Powder?

-Espresso powder will contain the same amount of caffeine as espresso.
+They will contain the same amount of caffeine as espresso.
 Espresso is usually served in shots, with each shot consisting of 63mg per 1-1.75 ounce of coffee in caffeine content.

 What Is Instant Coffee?

-Having said all there is to say about espresso powder, let us look at instant coffee.
 Instant coffee also goes by powdered coffee and is made by brewing ground coffee and eliminating the water, so powder is left.
 Spray-drying and freeze-drying are the most common drying methods used.

-To brew instant coffee, all you need to do is put a portion (usually a tablespoon) into a cup of hot water and stir to mix.
+To brew it, all you need to do is put a portion (usually a tablespoon) into a cup of hot water and stir to mix.
 It is convenient to make and is an excellent option for individuals constantly on the move.
 There are also different flavors available, and you could add sugar and milk to your taste.

 What Beans Is Used In Instant Coffee?

-In contrast to espresso powder, Robusta coffee beans are more preferred to Arabica beans.
+In contrast to espresso powder, Robusta beans are more preferred to Arabica beans.
 The subtle notes of berry, sugar, and citrus are absent in Robusta beans, as it has a more intense and bitter taste.

-Robusta coffee beans are much easier to cultivate and produce compared to Arabica coffee beans, whose plants are prone to damage from insect attacks.
-This makes Arabica beans more expensive than Robusta coffee beans, affecting the overall cost of the end product.
+Robusta beans are much easier to cultivate and produce compared to Arabica coffee beans, whose plants are prone to damage from insect attacks.
+This makes Arabica beans more expensive than Robusta beans, affecting the overall cost of the end product.